 Manage time wisely and don't get stuck on any one question.

-Proofread as much time as possible answers before submitting the paper.
+Proofread as many answers as possible before submitting the paper.

 Nailing the CBSE Board Exams requires a good strategy and awareness of important do’s and don'ts.
 Here's a breakdown to help you ace it